sabyapradhan/resources-1/resourcegroups.md

 ## Adding resources to a resource group

 Services that are managed with IAM belong to a resource group instead of Cloud Foundry org or space.
 When you create a service instance for one of these services from the catalog, you're prompted to assign the instance to a resource group.
 Your resource group selection at the time of creating the instance is final and can't be changed.

+For users in your account to be able to create resources from the catalog and assign them to a resource group, they must be assigned two access policies:

+* A policy with viewer role or higher on the resources group itself
+* A policy with editor role or higher on the service in the account

 ## Viewing resources within resource groups